 DXP platforms should be considered by companies at the stage in digital where they would benefit from a fully connected experience.

-Brands with a multiple touchpoints, a diverse audience, a business stake in digital, or all of the above are ready for this type of platform.
+Brands with multiple touchpoints, a diverse audience, a business stake in digital, or all of the above are ready for this type of platform.

 The businesses urgently in need of a DXP are those with multiple back-end systems and front in tools currently in silos along the experience, and have marketers and developers hungry to innovate with highly differentiated customer experiences.

-Deciding if you need a DXP, or are satisfied with a CMS, requires a critical look at where your digital experience is today and, even more importantly, at what level you want it to perform in the next 5 years.
+Deciding if you need a DXP, or are satisfied with a CMS, requires a critical look at where your digital experience is today and, even more importantly, at what level you want it to perform at in the next 5 years.